Near-Shoring and the Future of the Textile Industry

-Digital color management software, like Datacolor’s CloudQC, for example, also allows color workflows to adapt to work-from-home and hybrid work models without delay in the color approval process.
+Digital color management software, like TOOLS, also allows color workflows to adapt to work-from-home and hybrid work models without delay in the color approval process.
 Designers can work collaboratively with suppliers, manufacturers and retailers in real-time to submit and approve color from almost anywhere, significantly reducing lead times.

 Near-Shoring Increases Speed to Market

 Near-shoring means moving production closer to the market it serves.
-Since 2020, there was been a growing awareness of the importance of a stable supply chain and the vulnerabilities companies potentially expose themselves to when suppliers are scattered around the world.
+Since 2020, there has been a growing awareness of the importance of a stable supply chain and the vulnerabilities companies are potentially exposed to when suppliers are scattered around the world.
 By working with suppliers who are physically closer to end consumers, brands can protect themselves from some of the chaos previously brought on by the pandemic, the effects of which still linger in the supply chain today.